w3c/wai-older-users/_older-users/literature.md

 The Literature Review follows the W3C format for technical reports that includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status.

-## Who developed the Literature Review
+## Who Developed the Literature Review

 The Literature Review was developed under the Web Accessibility Initiative: Ageing Education and Harmonisation ([WAI-AGE](http://www.w3.org/WAI/WAI-AGE/)) Project, supported by the European Union's 6th Research Framework Programme (FP6).
 WAI-AGE work was conducted with the Education and Outreach Working Group [EOWG](https://www.w3.org/WAI/EO/)), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).